tomas-bzdusek/research-website/content/contact/contact.md

   columns: '1'
 ---

-You can react my via the following form, or using the contact information appended below.
+You can reach me via the following form, or using the contact information appended below.